 - 1. Aristotle suggests that tragic drama will be written in elevated language (eg iambic pentameter/blank verse) and will deal with a self-contained action (everything happens within the play). - 2.
 Its plot will involve dramatic reversals and climactic recognition, or anagnorisis. - a.
 This is the character's realization of some truth about his or her identity or actions. - 3.
-It will evoke particular emotions (pity and fear) in its audience. - a.
+Tragedy will evoke particular emotions (pity and fear) in its audience. - a.
 Pity came from connecting to the protagonist, feeling for his suffering and seeing it as undeserved and unjust. - b.
 One felt fear because tragedy reminded one of the vulnerability of all humans. - 4.
-Tragic protagonists are usually elevated by rank and/or ability over most other people and fall victim to hamartia: an "error in action" rather than pathological vice. - 5.
-Hamartia is often mistranslated as "tragic flaw"; this is reductive because the crisis of a tragic protagonist is the product of an extreme combination of internal and external forces. - 6.
-For Aristotle (Ancient Greece) tragedy involved a plot that narrated 'peripety' or the reversal of fortune of a great man due to an error of judgement. - a.
-So Macbeth and Faustus, both men of great potential, fall due to misjudgement provoked by ambition. - 7.
-Aristotle doesn't only speak of tragic content: his notion of catharsis (the purging of certain emotions evoked by the play) also focuses on the response it creates in an audience.
+Tragic protagonists are usually elevated by rank and/or ability over most other people and fall victim to hamartia: an "error in action" rather than pathological vice. - a.
+Hamartia is often mistranslated as "tragic flaw"; this is reductive because the crisis of a tragic protagonist is the product of an extreme combination of internal and external forces. - i.
+For Aristotle (Ancient Greece) tragedy involved a plot that narrated 'peripety' or the reversal of fortune of a great man due to an error of judgement. - 1.
+So Macbeth and Faustus, both men of great potential, fall due to misjudgement provoked by ambition. - 5.
+Aristotle doesn't only speak of tragic content: his notion of catharsis (the purging of certain emotions evoked by the play) also focuses on the response it creates in an audience. - a.
+The aim of tragedy, Aristotle writes, is to bring about a "catharsis" of the spectators - i. to arouse in them sensations of pity and fear, - ii. and to purge them of these emotions so that they leave the theatre feeling cleansed and uplifted, - 1. with a heightened understanding of the ways of gods and men. - a.
+This catharsis is brought about by witnessing some disastrous and moving change in the fortunes of the drama's protagonist.